How a Design System Secured a $3.3M Modernization Budget

 Diagnosing Execution Failures

-After our initial style guide failed to scale, I interviewed our development teams to diagnose the root causes.
-I mapped their entire workflow to pinpoint the exact sources of friction and delay.
+After our initial style guide failed to scale, I interviewed 10+ devs and PMs to map their workflow and to pinpoint the exact sources of friction:

 01